ErwanBarbedor/Plume_-_TextEngine/readme.md

 - Can now use `return` inside a lua block.

 ## Enhancement
+- Plume now detects if a Lua block is a statement or an expression without error.
 - More pertinent suggestions in case of unknown macro or parameter.
 - More coherent error messages.
 - Resetting Plume is much faster.
-- Plume now detects if a Lua block is a statement or an expression without error.

 ### Internal changes
 - Rewrite unitary testing: cleaner code and much clearer output.
 - Rewrite tokenizer and parser.
-Cleaner and now context-sensitive.
-Move some part of render to it.
+Cleaner and now context-sensitive, add a limited lua parser.
 - Move all errors message to dedicateds files.
 - A lot of other code rewriting, cleaning, and comments added.